rixo/esm-hmr-spec/README.md

 > A test suite to explore the behaviour of `esm-hmr` flavours.

-The hope is that an objective and verifiable set of rules might help with aligning behind a standard API.
+The far cry hope is that an objective and verifiable set of rules might help with aligning behind a standard API.
 For the greater good of ESM adapters implementers and, ultimately, the users of your tool.

 ## Install